vandaimer/quiz-game/README.md

 # Run locally

+Having docker & docker-compose installer, you should run:

+- `cp .env.example .env`
-Having docker & docker-compose installer, you should run `docker-compose up` and wait for the docker images download and build.
+- `docker-compose up` and wait for the docker images download and build.
 This will start the project in `develop mode`.
+- The project will be available on `http://localhost:3000`

 ## What was implemented?